 - keeping track of all payments received using software and other record-keeping applications

 - generating various reports and analyses on an ongoing basis

 There are any number of different paths to becoming a successful collections manager today, but probably the most reliable begins with education and training.
 After all, you’re going to be well-versed in some of the finer points of finance, contracts and more.

 Worried about all of the qualifications and requirements needed to become a successful collections manager?
 Don’t be — “knowledge is power,” as the saying goes.
 With that in mind, the following requirements are fairly typical:

-- a bachelor’s degree in accounting, finance, business management or a related field (not always required)
+a bachelor's degree in accounting, finance, business management or a related field